markov-r/Test-Extension-Repository/README.md

 The extensions are also assigned different tags, like e.g. "Java", "Intellij-Idea", "Plugin", etc.
 Clicking on one tag leads you to a list of all extensions that share the respective tag.

-Extension fields number of open issues, number of pull requests and last commit date are automatically fetched from GitHub *.
+Extension fields number of open issues, number of pull requests and last commit date are fetched from GitHub*.
 The admins can disable or delete users and approve or delete all extensions, not only those created (owned) by them.

 * Special thanks to Kohsuke Kawaguchi-san for his nice GitHub API.